travis-ci/docs-travis-ci-com/user/container-based-infrastructure.md

 <div id="toc"></div>

-This document describes how to build your projects on the newer container-based infrastructure.
+This document describes Travis CI's newer container-based infrastructure and how to build your projects on it.

 This infrastructure differs from the current one in the following ways.